 The Board has determined that the Veteran's Acute Myeloid Leukemia (AML) is related to his exposure to jet fuel, solvents and other chemicals during service.
 The claim for service connection is granted.

-The deciding factor: The private medical opinion established a link between the Veteran's AML and his in-service exposure to petrochemicals, including benzene and dioxin from Agent Orange.
+The deciding factor: The private medical opinion concluded that the Veteran’s AML was more likely than not caused by his in-service exposure to benzene-containing chemicals, including those found in jet fuel and solvents used in aircraft maintenance.

 - Claimed conditions